-We hope that this scheme – and the projects that emerge from it – will enable us to work with others to test different methods of managing assets, empowering communities and giving people more say in decisions that impact the land, foreshore and sea near where they live.
+- giving people more say in decisions that impact the land, foreshore and sea near where they live

-Following engagement and consultation with community organisations, local authorities and others on the structure and design of the scheme (see here for a summary of consultation responses), the Stage One application process closed on 16 August 2018 and attracted 13 applications.
+Following engagement and consultation with community organisations, local authorities and others on the structure and design of the scheme (see the sidebar for a summary of consultation responses) an application process and criteria was published in 2018.

 In autumn 2020, Forth District Salmon Fishery Board became the first applicant to sign an agreement.